calidion/helloworld/README.md

-# Hello world for all languages
+# Hello world potentially for all languages
 Simple “hello world” collections for programming languages

 # Build and Run